Prasanna050399/Visualization_of_sorting_algorithms/README.md

 # Visualization_of_sorting_algorithms
 visualising sorting algorithms.
-Even using multi threaded sorting algorithms.
+In the current stage only normal sorting algorithms are visualized.